ubccpsc/310/docs/26w1/schedule.md

 # Schedule

 Lectures are in-person **Tuesday and Thursday** on the dates listed below.
-Slides are posted before each lecture, linked from the lecture title. **Readings** live on the part pages, linked from the Part column.
+Slides are posted before each lecture, linked from the lecture title. **Readings** live on the unit pages, linked from the Unit column.

 **Lab blocks run Friday to Thursday.** The first lab sections start on *Friday Septemeber 11* (week 1) and run according to the schedule below.
 Lab assignments are due by the start of your next lab giving you one week to complete them.
 Late assignments will not be graded although the instructional team would be happy to answer any questions you might have.